CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 # Part 1: The final produce

 ![](img/Plain.png)

 I love this little milk truck, especially with bilinear texture filtering.

 # Part 2: Rendering only normal

 ![](img/Normal.png)

 The normal vectors are parsed as colors and shown directly.

 # Part 3: Only lines

 ![](img/Lineframe.png)

+Line primitives are rasterized.

 # Part 4: Point cloud

 ![](img/Pointcloud.png)

+Points are rasterized as point clouds.

 ### Credits